marcoverl/CVUserGuide/source/Overview.rst

 From a VM of the Cloud, it is possible to access the Internet, while by default it is not possible to access a host/service hosted in the INFN Padova or Legnaro LANs.
-If, for some reasons, you need to access some services hosted in Padova or Legnaro from the Cloud, please contact support@cloudveneto.it.
+If, for some reasons, you need to access some services hosted in INFN Padova or Legnaro from the Cloud, please contact support@cloudveneto.it.